bradut/SlingBox-Channel-Changer-Server/README.md

   It will be passsed to the TV Guide so that it wiil be able to communicate back with the Wrapper.<br />
 <br />

-**Summary**: The server status values in the file `SlingBoxStatus.json` are kept automatically in sync with:
+**Summary**: The server status values in the file `SlingBoxStatus.json` are automatically synchronized with:

-- the settings from configuration files `config.ini` and `appsetting.json`
+- Settings from configuration files `config.ini` and `appsetting.json`
-- the events resulted from reading Slinger's console output<br />
+- Events resulted from reading Slinger's console output<br />

-Therefore, to modify them, you need to make the changes in these configuration files and **NOT** in `SlingBoxStatus.json`, otherwise they will be overriden.
+Therefore, any modifications should be made in these configuration files and **NOT** in `SlingBoxStatus.json`.<br />
+Otherwise, the changes will be overridden..
 <br />
 <br />